verdaccio/verdaccio/wiki/dev/README.md

 * [Public Gitter channel](https://gitter.im/verdaccio/)
 * [Contributors Slack channel](https://verdaccio-npm.slack.com) (unfortunately only by email invitation, you might ask in Gitter to be included)

-## First steps
+## Getting started

-As a first glance verdaccio is a single repository, but there are many ways you might contribute and variety of technologies to practice.
+As a first glance verdaccio is a single repository, but there are many ways you might contribute and a variety of technologies to practice.

 ### Finding my spot